Johann150/Misskey-Extras/patches/README.md

 to encounter posts by that person or see posts which mention them thanks to some loopholes in the way that the system checks whether or not to hide a post.
 This patch fixes those issues.

-## Collapsible Threads

-* **Author**: Johann150
-* **Date**: 2021-08-14
-* **Misskey Version**: 12.87.0
-* **Description**: Make sub-threads collapsible when viewing a note.

-This patch adds some JavaScript to the Vue elements that make up the threads.
-It allows you to click on the left margin of a thread (e.g. the bar on the left that makes up a thread) to collapse it and its replies.
-You can of course also click in the left margin of a direct reply of the note you are viewing to collapse it.

 ## Compact Notifications